jsoconno/terraflow/docs.md

 ```
 ## CLI Help
 ```
-Usage: terraflow data-source create [OPTIONS]
+Usage: terraflow data create [OPTIONS]

-  Create a data source.
+  Create a Terraform data source.

 Options:
   --refresh                      Refresh the downloaded schema file.
-  --schema-filename TEXT         The name of the Terraform schema to use
-                                 locally.
-  --terraform-filename TEXT      The name of the target Terraform file.
+  --terraform-filename TEXT      The name of file to store Terraform resources
+                                 in.
   --provider TEXT                The name of the Terraform provider.
                                  [required]
   --namespace TEXT               The namespace of the Terraform provider.